maxhbr/LDBcollector/md/bzip2-1.0.6.md

                 "key": "bzip2-libbzip-2010",
                 "name": "bzip2 License 2010",
                 "spdxId": "bzip2-1.0.6",
-                "notes": "until bzip2 1.0.6 there is only one license and not two as listed in SPDX", "_implications": {
+                "notes": "until bzip2 1.0.6 there is only one license and not two as listed in SPDX.
+Therefore we only track one such license.", "_implications": {
                     "__impliedNames": [
                         "scancode://bzip2-libbzip-2010",